Travel Advice During COVID-19

 Refunds - Students

 Refunds - Staff

 - The administrative workload and costs of processing refunds would outweigh the amounts being refunded.
-There will be no increase in staff bus pass prices next year to reflect this.
+There is no increase in staff bus pass prices in 2020/21 to reflect this.

 - There are challenges in administering refunds for some staff and not others as some staff pass holders are still required on campus each day for whom a refund would not be appropriate.

 - The passes are already heavily subsidised at either 70%, 75% or 100% (dependent on grade).